Geometry of the Welch Bounds: Abstract

-\textbf{\emph{Abstract} -- A geometric perspective is used to derive the entire family of Welch bounds.
-This perspective unifies a number of observations that have been made regarding tightness of the bounds and their connections to symmetric $k$-tensors, tight frames, homogeneous polynomials, and $t$-designs.}
+A geometric perspective involving Grammian and frame operators is used to derive the entire family of Welch bounds.
+This perspective unifies a number of observations that have been made regarding tightness of the bounds and their connections to symmetric $k$-tensors, tight frames, homogeneous polynomials, and $t$-designs.
+In particular, a connection has been drawn between sampling of homogeneous polynomials and frames of symmetric $k$-tensors.
+It is also shown that tightness of the bounds requires tight frames.
+The lack of tight frames of symmetric $k$-tensors in many cases, however, leads to consideration of sets that come as close as possible to attaining the bounds.
+The geometric derivation is then extended in the setting of generalized or continuous frames.
+The Welch bounds for finite sets and countably infinite sets become special cases of this general setting.